usmcamp0811/dotfiles/modules/nixos/services/openvpn/README.md

 - **Firewall Rules**: Ensure your firewall allows traffic on the OpenVPN port (default 1194/UDP).

 By following these steps, you should have a fully functional OpenVPN server with certificates managed by Vault.

+### Generating Client Certificates

+You can create a new role in Vault specifically for OpenVPN clients and then issue certificates based on that role.
+Here's how you can set it up:

+1. **Create a Role for OpenVPN Clients**

+    ```bash
+    vault write pki/roles/campground-vpn-client-role \
+      allowed_domains="client.aicampground.com" \
+      allow_subdomains=true max_ttl=72h
+    ```

+2. **Generate a Client Certificate**

+    ```bash
+    vault write pki/issue/campground-vpn-client-role common_name="client1.client.aicampground.com"
+    ```

+    This will output the client certificate, private key, and the CA certificate.
+You can put these into your client's OpenVPN configuration.

+### Revoking Certificates

+Vault's PKI secrets engine allows you to revoke certificates.
+To revoke a certificate, you'll need its serial number.
+You can find this in the certificate details.

+1. **Revoke a Certificate**

+    ```bash
+    vault write pki/revoke serial_number="XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX"
+    ```

+    This will mark the certificate as revoked and update the CRL (Certificate Revocation List).

+2. **Update OpenVPN to Use CRL**

+    You'll need to configure OpenVPN to use this CRL.
+Add the following line to your OpenVPN server configuration:

+    ```bash
+    crl-verify /path/to/crl.pem
+    ```

+    You can download the updated CRL from Vault and place it in the specified path.

+By following these steps, you can generate client certificates and also have the ability to revoke them when needed.